Prog-Jacob/course-registration-extension/README.md

 4. Generate multiple schedule options and review them to ensure they meet your requirements.
 5. Select your preferred schedule and register for your courses accordingly.

+<a name="contributing"></a>

 ## Contributing

 Contributions to the Course Registration Assistant are welcome!
-To contribute, please follow these steps:
+If you encounter any bugs or have suggestions for new features, please open an issue at the top of the page.
+To implement the changes yourself, please follow these steps:

-1. Fork the repository and clone it to your local machine.
+1. Fork the repository and clone it to your development machine.
-2. Create a new branch for your feature or bug fix.
+2. Make the required changes on the forked repository.
-3. Make your changes and submit a pull request with a helpful description of your changes.
+3. Submit a pull request with a helpful description of the changes.

-## Issues

-If you encounter any bugs or have suggestions for new features, please open an issue on the GitHub repository.
+<a name="license"></a>

 ## License